hewiefreeman/GopherGameServer/README.md

  - Supports multiple connections on the same User
  - Server saves state on shut-down and restores on reboot (2)

-> (1) A MySQL (or similar SQL) database is required for the authentication/friending feature, but is an optional (like most) feature that can be enabled or disabled to use your own implementations.
+<blockquote class=""> (1) A MySQL (or similar SQL) database is required for the authentication/friending feature, but is an optional (like most) feature that can be enabled or disabled to use your own implementations.</blockquote>

 > (2) When updating and restarting your server, you might need to be able to recover any rooms that were in the middle of a game.
 This enables you to do so with minimal effort.